nickmilkas/robotics-RRT_algorithm/README.md

 # Differential-Drive Modeling and Kinodynamic RRT

-This repository contains my solution for **Exercise 1**, which follows the questions from the assignment PDF: (1) differential-drive kinematic modeling, (2) numerical integration (Euler and RK4), and (3) kinodynamic motion planning using a Rapidly-exploring Random Tree (RRT), including an obstacles case.
+This repository contains my solution for an academic assignment based on a set of questions in differential-drive modeling, numerical integration, and kinodynamic RRT planning, including an obstacles case.

 ---